 Should any United States citizen find themselves a victim of crime while traveling abroad, Yoga Alliance would like to remind them that The State Department is committed to assisting them.
 Contact the nearest U.S. embassy or consulate or the U.S. Department of State’s Office of Overseas Citizens Services at 888-407-4747 (from the U.S. or Canada) or 202-501-4444 (from overseas).
 Consular Officers are available for emergency assistance 24 hours per day 7 days per week.

-Yoga Alliance has collaborated with Anneke Lucas, founder of Liberation Prison Yoga, to create a private Facebook support group for survivors of sexual misconduct in yoga. #MeToo Yoga cultivates a safe place for healing in the spirit of yoga as union.
-To access this group, log into Facebook and search #MeToo Yoga.
-Please read the community guidelines prior to joining in order to protect the safety and privacy of all members.
+Yoga Alliance has collaborated with Anneke Lucas, founder of Liberation Prison Yoga, to create a private support group within the YA CommUnity for survivors of sexual misconduct inside and outside of yoga.
+The #MeToo Yoga Peer Support Group cultivates a safe place for healing in the spirit of yoga as union.
+To access this group, click here.
+In doing so, you will be prompted to agree to both the support group guidelines and CommUnity Terms and Conditions.